m-kuoch/Interactive-Visualization-of-BERT-Ebeddings/README.md

 ### Included Files

-TestEmbeddings.py contains a function to scan a dataset for sentences containing a specific word, then return the BERT word vectors for the specified word in each sentence.
+"UmapBert.py" contains the fuction to create the interactive plot given the word embeddings and the sentences.

-UmapBert.py contains the fuction to create the interactive plot given the word embeddings and the sentences.
+"TestEmbeddings.py" contains a helper function to scan a dataset for sentences containing a specific word, then return the BERT word vectors for the specified word in each sentence.

-in_domain_train.tsv is the datset used for this example.
+"in_domain_train.tsv" is the datset used for this example.
 It contains the CoLA dataset.

 ## Sample Output